catalyzeio/paas-onboarding-docs/deploying_your_first_app/supported_add-ons.md

 # Supported Utilities and Add-ons

-##Storage
+## Storage

 - Redis
 - Memcache

-##Queuing
+## Queuing
 - Celery
 - RabbitMQ

-If you'd like to see additional services suppoted, please drop us a [note](mailto:support@catalyze.io?subject=Add-on, Utility container support).
+If you'd like to see additional services supported, please drop us a [note](mailto:support@catalyze.io?subject=Add-on, Utility container support).
 If you've already played around with dockerizing it, please drop us a link to your github repo as well.